-The table above does not reflect estimated future payments related to the manufactured gas plant remediation liability of \$45.0 million at December 31, 2015, as the amount and timing of payments are uncertain.
+The table above does not reflect estimated future payments related to the manufactured gas plant remediation liability of \$44.6 million at December 31, 2016, as the amount and timing of payments are uncertain.
 We expect to incur costs annually to remediate these sites.
 See Note 13, Commitments and Contingencies, for more information about environmental liabilities.

-AROs in the amount of \$17.0 million are not included in the above table.
-Settlement of these liabilities cannot be determined with certainly, but we believe the majority of these liabilities will be settled beyond 2020.
+AROs in the amount of \$17.4 million are not included in the above table.
+Settlement of these liabilities cannot be determined with certainty, but we believe the majority of these liabilities will be settled in more than five years.
 See Note 7, Asset Retirement Obligations, for more information.